ipfs-shipyard/ipfs-primer/files-on-ipfs/lessons/wrap-directories-around-content.md

 added QmPvaEQFVvuiaYzkSVUp23iHTQeEUpDaJnP8U7C3PqE57w
 ```

 In the previous lesson, when we ran `ipfs add mytextfile.txt` without the `-w` flag, ipfs only returned one hash.
 This time it returned two hashes.
-The first hash `QmZtmD2...` is the same as before -- it's the hash of the content _inside_ the file.
+The first hash `QmZtmD2...` is the same as before — it's the hash of the content _inside_ the file.
 The second hash `QmPvaEQF...` is the hash of the directory and filename information that ipfs "wrapped" around our content.

 In the next steps, we will use ipfs commands to see what that directory and filename information looks like and how we can use it.

 ### Step 3: List the directory information

-The `-w` flag tells ipfs to include the directory and filename information it "wraps the file in a directory.".
+The `-w` flag tells ipfs to include the directory and filename information along with the content — it "wraps the file in a directory".
 For more info about this, run `ipfs add --help` and read the description there.

 To list this directory and filename information, use `ipfs ls`.
 We will use the `-v` flag to include header information.
 To learn more about this command, run `ipfs ls --help`